oroz28/TAI_DeFoG_Submission/README.md

 - Dataset-specific analyses (planar, tree, sbm, qm9, tls…)
 - ...

-These scripts demonstrate how to use the tools inside `source/` to reproduce every experiment performed.
+These scripts demonstrate how to use the tools inside `source/` to reproduce every performed experiment.

 ### Required Checkpoints